sf-wdi-19-20/staging-modules/w2_d1_2_jquery_to_todo/README.md

 ##Element Creation

 JavaScript gives us tools to change the contents and style of existing DOM elements.
 It also lets us change the structure of the DOM - adding and removing elements while the site is running.
+Of course, jQuery gives us a way to do this too.
+What do the code samples below do?

 Standard DOM API

 ```
 var p = document.createElement('p');
 p.appendChild(document.createTextNode('Hello WDI!!!!!'));
-p.style.cssFloat = 'left';
-p.style.backgroundColor = 'red';
-p.style.fontSize = '100px';
-var logo = document.querySelector('#header-bottom-left')
+var logo = document.querySelector('#header-bottom-left');
-logo.appendChild(p)
+logo.appendChild(p);
 ```

 jQuery's API

 ```
 var newP = $('<p>Hello WDI!!!!!</p>');
-newP.css({
-	'float': 'left',
-	'background-color': 'red',
-	'font-size': '100px'
-});
 $('#header-bottom-left').append(newP);
 ```

----

 ###Challenge: Translate to jQuery

-#####Clone and insert a new button
+The JavaScript code sample below clones an existing button and inserts the new button into the DOM.
+Use the jQuery API docs to translate this into jQuery.

+Hint: Take it a line at a time.
+Remember to look to Google or docs for any function names or terms you're not familiar with.

 ```
 var btn = document.querySelectorAll(".spacer")[2];
 var newBtn = btn.cloneNode(true);